Agemonia/Agemoniafaq/index.md

 **Item card 072 <span class="hidden">Ophira: How many rerolls are allowed?** Rerolls may happen multiple times during the same active or reactive check, there is no limit on rerolls.
 You may keep rerolling all special symbols until you get a result that isn’t a special symbol (although occasionally you may want to stop rerolling to use the special symbol to get 2 successes with stamina from a red die, or an armor effect from a blue die).</span>

 **Item card 072 <span class="hidden">Ophira: Can you use this pet to reroll dice in King of Thieves?** No, Ophira only works with active/reactive ability checks or attack rolls.</span>

 <div class="divider"></div>

-## <a name="page_6" class="page-number">6.0</a> Henchman & Non-Hero Allies:

-**Can Henchmen or Non-Hero Allies do Active Ability checks on Story cards?** No, Henchmen cannot do optional active ability checks on story cards.

-**Can Henchmen or Non-Hero Allies use Hook & Rope tokens?** Yes, they have ability stats on the bottom of their Henchmen cards.

-**Does the Weakened condition affect the attacks of Henchmen or Non-Hero Allies?** No, since they don’t roll any dice for their attacks.
-Weakened could however affect their roll on an active check.

-**Does the Cursed condition affect Henchmen or Non-Hero Allies?** No, it does nothing since they don’t have any stamina to spend.

-**Does the Vespir Ally always have Fly or does it take an action to activate?** It always has Fly.

-<div class="divider"></div>